samaragr/helpful_notes/Kubernetes/Kubernetes - info.md

 ## Pods

 ## Replication Controller / ReplicaSet
-- replica set vs replication controller - replicaSet will take into acct pods already created into consideration through "Selector".
+- replica set vs replication controller - replicaSet will take pods already created into consideration through "Selector".
 Can be used to "monitor" pods

 ## Deployment